shopware/shopware/src/Docs/Resources/current/20-developer-guide/80-core/10-message-queue.md

 The admin-worker can be configured/disabled in the general shopware.yml configuration.
 If you want to use the admin worker you have specify each transport, that previously was configured.
 The poll interval is the time in seconds that the admin-worker polls messages from the queue.
-After the poll-interval is over the request terminates and the administration initiates a new request.
+After the poll-interval is over or the memory limit is reached the request terminates and the administration initiates a new request.
 ```yaml
 # config/packages/shopware.yaml
 shopware: